valdemarceccon/connect4_minmax_rust/README.md

 For the end check, first a check is done in each row, column and diagonal, looking for 4 pieces of a single player.
 If there are none, then is checked if the board is full and if so, no further move is valid, resulting in a tie.

-For now the game is just like the vanilla one, finishing the game when 4 pieces are connected.
-And there are still plans to allow custom rules.